 Dogs that cannot fit in larger carriers or are traveling alone must be transported as cargo instead.
 For this, you will need a specialized forwarding agent.
-You can contact Lufthansa Cargo directly at (01) 806-747-100 to answer any queries about the cargo service.
+Contact Lufthansa Cargo directly at (01) 806-747-100 to answer any queries about the cargo service.

 For small dogs and cats traveling in the cabin, carriers must not exceed the dimensions 22" x 16" x 9" (55 cm x 40 cm x 23 cm).
-They must also be escape, leak, and bite-proof.
+Carriers must be escape, leak, and bite-proof.
 For pets traveling in the cargo hold, medium carriers can be up to 24" x 18" x 16" (60 cm x 45 cm x 40 cm) and larger carriers can be up to 49" x 29" x 33" (125 cm x 75 cm x 85 cm).
-They must have food and water containers attached, proper ventilation, and a secure locking system.
+Carriers in the hold must have food and water containers attached, proper ventilation, and a secure locking system.

 Animals classified as fighting or dangerous dogs may only be transported in special crates in the hold (except dogs between the ages of 3 and 6 months who can be transported in regular crates), including American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Bull Terrier, American Bulldog, Dogo Argentino, Karabash (Kangal) (Anatolian Shepherd Dog), Caucasian Ovcharka (Caucasian Shepherd Dog), and Rottweilers.
-Additionally, It is forbidden to import Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, and Bull Terriers into Germany, but they can be exported.
+Additionally, Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, and Bull Terriers are not allowed entry into Germany.
 Passengers who are looking to transport snub-nosed animals are advised not to by Lufthansa, though they are not forbidden, including Boxer, Bulldog (all breeds with the exception of the American Bulldog), Chow Chow, Pug, and Pekinese; and cat breeds are British Shorthair, Exotic Shorthair, Himalayan, Persian, and Scottish Fold.

 Used them 3 times now to fly my kids from Germany to the states.
 It’s easy to book, they take great care of the pets.
 My dogs are xl and traveled in the special, climated pet compartment in the cargo area.
 They all arrived in good spirits!
 Never another airline to fly my kids :)